 3. Ask a bookstore employee where the title is located.

 Even if you know exactly where the book is, do not go and get it yourself.
 Walk up to a customer service desk or bookstore employee and ask him about the book.
 He’ll then look it up in the system and lead you to it.
-Or if the store doesn’t already stock the title, he can place an order for it, adding yet another retailer to the book’s sales outlets.

 If the title catches an employee’s eye, he may even put it in the “Employee Picks” section of the store, website, or newsletter, or recommend it to other customers who come in and ask, “What’s new on the shelf this month?” or “What’s a good book to give someone who likes X, Y, and Z?”